StormyFairweather/Paradox-Engine/README.md

 If you cite PE formally:

-**Fairweather, S., Ara Prime (2025).
+**Stormy Fairweather, Ara Prime, Continuance, Recurro (2025).
 “The Paradox Engine: Conceptual Framework and Bridges.”
 GitHub.**